nhannguyen95/learning-notes/system-design/distributed-systems/replication.md

 		- *Replication lag*: the delay between a write happening on leader and being reflected on follower
 		- Commonly surfaced in an eventually consistent system (async followers)
 		- Replication lag might cause bad UX, thus system might need to be designed to have stronger guarantee
-		- For leader-based replication, DBs typically expose replication lag metrics, so you can feed into monitoring system and investigate when the lag is large
+		- For leader-based replication, DBs typically expose replication lag metrics, so you can feed into monitoring system and investigate when the lag is high
-		- Problems with large replication lag
+		- Problems with high replication lag
 			- Problem 1
 				- When a user reads a data they just submitted (wrote), they might not see it
 				- Solution
 					- Need *read-your-writes consistency* (no guarantee about other users)
 						- When user shortly read something that they just modified, read from leader
 							- E.g. on social network system, always read user's own profile from leader, others from followers
 						- If most things in the application are editable by users, other criteria may be used to decide whether to read from the leader
 							- Tracking the last update, read from the leader within 1 minute after that
 							- Preventing queries on followers that is more than 1 minute behind the leader
 						- Ensure only replicas which reflected user's most recent write serve user' reads
 							- If it does not, reads can be handled by another replica or in can wait until replica has caught up
 						- If replicas are distributed across multiple datacenters, any request that needs to be served by the leader must be routed to the datacenter that contains the leader
 					- When users access service from multiple devices
 						- Need to provide cross-device read-your-writes consistency
 							- User writes on one device, reads it on another one